m4reko/katacoda-scenarios/automatic-frontend-testing/step7.md

     self.browser.get('https://testpages.herokuapp.com/styled/key-click-display-test.html')
 ```

 Great!
 Now we need to find the button.
-In your own browser, right click on the test page and look at the HTML of the website.
-Notice that it has the following HTML for the button
+Recall that the button has the following HTML

 ```html
 <input id="button" type="button" value="click me" class="styled-click-button">
 ```

-The button has `id="button"` as an attribute.
-Selenium can find HTML-tags based on their id:s.
-Now, in the `testPageTitle()`-function, type
+We'll add the following lines in our test

 ```python
 element = self.browser.find_element_by_id("button")